 - Yao Guan, a master’s student studying International Agricultural Development, will support a project in Kenya focused on using mobile technologies to extend potato production information to farmers with Growing Star Agri Ventures.

-Three students selected from UF
+Students selected from UF

 - Sadikshya Sharma, a master’s student in Environmental Horticulture, will support a project in Nepal focused on improving vegetable storage with Himalayan Pearl Enterprise.